samglish/Convert_Video_-in_VR/README.md

 # Convert Video in VR
 Convert Your Favorite Video into a Virtual Reality (VR)

-## first step: download the 3Dcombine application.
+## Download the 3Dcombine application.
 <img src="first_etape.png" width="100%">

 <a href="https://www.3dcombine.com/Download.html"> Click here for Download</a>